viictorjs/Refrapy/README.md

 Installing the necessary packages:

-- A simple way to install all the necessary packages on Windows is to download the Python Wheels (.whl files) of the listed packages at http://www.lfd.uci.edu/~gohlke/pythonlibs/ and use pip command lines to install them (before downloading don't forget to check which packages are for x64 and x32).
+- A simple way to install all the necessary packages on Windows is to download the Python Wheels (.whl files) of the listed packages at http://www.lfd.uci.edu/~gohlke/pythonlibs/ and use pip command lines to install them (when downloading check for system compatibility).

   - Installing a package: Go to run > type cmd > type pip install file-name.whl
     - Note 1: you should install the packages following the order in 'Step 2' (some packages are necessary for the installation of other packages).